 - Professor Jennifer Radden (University of Massachusetts Amherst, Boston) Philosophy of psychiatry; emotions.

-- David Austin (email@example.com) The nature of assertion and its place within the wider field of communication (supervisors: Professor Tom Stoneham and Professor Greg Currie)
+- David Austin (firstname.lastname@example.org) A Gricean Account of Assertion: closing the gap between the philosophy of language and the epistemology of testimony (supervisors: Professor Tom Stoneham and Professor Greg Currie)

-- Eleanor Byrne (firstname.lastname@example.org) A philosophical analysis of chronic fatigue syndrome (supervisors: Professor Matthew Ratcliffe and Professor Stephen Holland)
+- Eleanor Byrne (email@example.com) Fatigue: A Philosophical study (supervisors: Professor Matthew Ratcliffe and Professor Stephen Holland)

 - Sam Dickson (firstname.lastname@example.org)